aru71727/Secure-Communication-using-QKD/README.md

 # Secure-Communicaion-using-QKD

+The security of our critical infrastructure is threatened by the advent of future quantum computers, breaking asymmetric cryptography – an essential part of our secure communication architecture.
+Quantum key distribution (QKD) remedies this weakness by providing a long term secure solution, safe against attacks from quantum computers.

 There are indeed many aspects to cryptography, and many different cryptographic tasks that one may consider.
 Likely the first cryptographic task that comes to mind is private communication: Alice and Bob wish to communicate, and they do not want an eavesdropper (Eve) to learn any information about their